Modi’s speech in Ayodhya marks a decisive turn away from secularism for India

 With this comparison, Modi announced the severance from another past, that of a country built on the values of secularism, equality and fraternity.
 By comparing a movement that united the country across religious and caste groups to one that tore apart India’s social fabric for narrow political gain, Modi was attempting to recast history.
 “This day is a unique gift from the law abiding India to truth, non-violence, faith and sacrifice,” Modi claimed, even though the Ram Janmabhoomi campaign and the demolition of the Babri Masjid by Hindutva mobs on December 6, 1992, had sparked riots that left thousands of Indians dead.
 Perhaps Modi was pointing to the peaceful acceptance of the Supreme Court verdict in November awarding the disputed site to Hindus.
 But acceptance, of course, is not the same as approval.

 Wednesday’s events also mark a decisive shift towards majoritarian politics.
 A prime minister, who had taken an oath to uphold the Constitution, chose to project himself as the hero of a divisive movement that bulldozed India’s foundational values.
 Modi chose to ignore the utter insensitivity his gesture conveyed to India’s 170 million strong Muslims.
 Though his speech was sprinkled with calls for unity, his act legitimising the Ram Janmabhoomi movement will have the effect of further alienating members of India’s largest religious minority community.
-The idea that that the prime minister represents all Indians has taken an enormous blow.
+The idea that the prime minister represents all Indians has taken an enormous blow.

 The idea of Indian secularism involves equal respect for members of all religions.
 This is not merely a balancing act.
 Modi may well participate in a ceremony to lay the foundation stone for a mosque in Ayodhya at a later date.
 But the values of secularism and fraternity involve reassuring vulnerable citizens that law and society offer them protection from the excesses of the majority.
 These protections are crucial in giving members of minority communities a sense of equal citizenship.
 That idea is now in tatters.